Conventional logic doesn’t work anymore! . .

 In place of the traditional approaches to streaming we can imagine a distributed network of smart phones in place of tripod mounted cameras, or wall-mounted gimbals programed to track movement of the presenters and performers.
 But that might be a complex and expensive set-up, so instead we can imagine a single but excellent camera which takes in the necessary audio streams all directly to the wireless network.
 Which way to go?

 Today we can download a 15 dollar app which provides full control of the smartphone camera (or cameras) and full control of then HDMI video and audio which the phone sends out.
 There are several of such apps, the recent advances are products of the pandemic.
 The image above shows the app screen within OBS, but perhaps this one below is more useful: The circle defines the area for exposure adjustment, the square for focus (illustrating a function of the smartphone not normally evident), the vertical slider is for zoom.
-For us over the age of 25 (!) it requires some humility to recognise the qualities of smartphone capture over many traditional cameras (example below).
+For us over the age of 25 (!) it requires some humility to recognise the qualities of smartphone capture surpassing those of many traditional cameras (example below).

 The live-stream project is just one example, most video capture methods will require a similar reflection and a willingness to question our often die-hard practices.